 Depending on your health conditions, some weight loss programs might provide too much or too little of the nutrients you need.
 Always check with your doctor before making significant changes to your diet.

-Liraglutide (Saxenda) is prescribed to treat both diabetes and obesity.
-It’s a glucagon-like peptide 1 (GLP-1) receptor agonist that signals the pancreas to make more insulin and prevents the liver from releasing glucose.
-Another medication in this class, semaglutide (Wegovy), is FDA-approved specifically for obesity.
+Liraglutide is prescribed to treat both diabetes and obesity.
+It’s sold under the brand name Saxenda when it’s prescribed for obesity.
+This glucagon-like peptide 1 (GLP-1) receptor agonist signals the pancreas to make more insulin and prevents the liver from releasing glucose.
+Another medication in this class, semaglutide (Wegovy), is also FDA-approved for obesity.
 It works similarly by reducing appetite and increasing feelings of fullness.
-Other GLP-1 receptor agonists are sometimes prescribed off-label for weight management.
-While GLP-1 receptor agonists are the primary incretin mimetics used for obesity, other types, such as glucose-dependent insulinotropic polypeptide (GIP) receptor agonists and dual GIP/GLP-1 receptor agonists, are still under investigation.

 Contrave is a combination of two drugs, naltrexone and bupropion.
 Naltrexone is an opiate antagonist that decreases food cravings, and bupropion is an antidepressant that causes weight loss as a side effect.
 Common side effects of this drug combination include headache, dizziness, and digestive upset.

-Qsymia (phentermine/topiramate) is another combination drug composed of a stimulant/appetite suppressant and an antiseizure drug that causes weight loss as a side effect.
+Qsymia (phentermine/topiramate) is another combination drug composed of a stimulant/appetite suppressant and an anti-seizure drug that causes weight loss as a side effect.

 If diet, exercise, and medications have not resulted in weight loss, and your BMI score is very high or you have serious obesity-related health conditions, your doctor may suggest trying a more invasive treatment.
 Bariatric surgery, a balloon system, or a vagal nerve blockade have helped some people lose weight when other treatments were ineffective.

 Some people undergo bariatric surgery such as gastric bypass (Roux-en-Y), adjustable gastric band (also known as the lap-band or LABG), or sleeve gastrectomy to lose weight.
 To be eligible for bariatric surgery, it is usually necessary to have a BMI score over 35 — or a lower BMI score as well as medical complications such as poorly controlled diabetes.
-Bariatric surgery has been proven effective for weight loss and can reverse diabetes in many people, enabling them to control blood glucose without insulin or diabetes medication.
+Bariatric surgery has proven effective for weight loss and can reverse diabetes in many people, enabling them to control blood glucose without insulin or diabetes medication.

 Any surgery carries risks.
 These include:

-Weight loss surgery can cause reflux, incisional hernias, leaks, and bowel obstructions.
 After bariatric surgery, you must drastically change when and how much you eat and increase your exercise levels to avoid side effects.
 Some people experience poor food absorption in the intestines after bariatric surgery that results in nutritional deficiencies and symptoms such as gas, constipation, and diarrhea.

 Obalon, Orbera, and ReShape are temporary balloon systems approved by the FDA to aid weight loss for people with high BMI scores or obesity-related complications.
 Also called intragastric balloons, these systems work by taking up space in the stomach, making you feel full and causing you to eat less.